MR-ANKEY/ANTI-SLEEP-GLASSES/README.md

 ### Step 4 - Programming
 After wiring connect Arduino Uno with computer using USB cable.
 Copy the following Arduino code and pest it in Arduino ide.
 Now goto tool menu and select board Arduino Pro mini, Again goto tool menu and select COM port.
 And Now click on upload Button. after uploading the program all done and its ready to play.
 ```
+// The Arduino code monitors the sensor input and controls the buzzer output.
+When prolonged eye closure is detected, it triggers an alert.
 int Sinput = A1;    // creating or assigning an int type variable for sensor input signal
 int Buz=3;            // creating or assigning an int type variable for output buzz and vibrator